analysiscenter/radio/docs/source/intro/preprocessing.rst

     )

-Now all scans have the same shape **(256, 512, 512)**, it is possible to put them into a neural net.
+Now all scans have the same shape **(256, 512, 512)**, it is possible to put them into a neural network.
 However, it may fail for two main reasons:

 * only small number of scans (say, 3) of such size can be put into a memory of a GPU
 * typically, there are not so many scans available for training (888 for Luna-dataset).
 As a result, making only one training example out of a scan is rather wasteful.